0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

 );
     // ...

-    // IMPORTANT : axi_lite_tx_done is flag used to determinen if R or W tx has been completed
+    // IMPORTANT : axi_lite_tx_done is flag used to determine
+    // if R or W tx has been completed
-    // it is set to 1 after a successful AXI LITE TX to avoid going into a NON IDLE state right away
+    // it is set to 1 after a successful AXI LITE TX to avoid going into a
+    // NON IDLE state right away
     // and let the core fetch a new instruction.
-    // This also means it stays high for 1 clock cycle only before going low again, thus allwing the cache
+    // This also means it stays high for 1 clock cycle only before going low again
+    // thus allwing the cache
     // to go NON-IDLE again on the non cachable range. logic                           axi_lite_tx_done, next_axi_lite_tx_done; // NEW !